KamonHuiz/kamonhuiz/README.md

 ## About me
 I'm a **first-year Computer Science student** at **Ho Chi Minh City University of Technology (HCMUT)**.
-I am doing research about Knowledge Graph and Traffic Simulation.
+I am doing research about Knowledge Graph and having a dilemma over NLP and CV.
 I am still learning and exploring to find my research interests.
 I love collaborating, sharing knowledge, and learning from others in the community.